A Note from Pastor Brad

 “In serving a meal, we find we are being fed as well.”

-On November 30, worship at Windermere Union Church will hold something special: a performance from the Tap Into Theater Academy Youth Group.
-Their chosen piece, “Watch What Happens” from Newsies Jr., tells the story of believing in dreams others cannot yet see.
+During worship at Windermere Union Church will hold something special: a performance from the Tap Into Theater Academy Youth Theater.

 As the youth rehearse, you can see their excitement and a little nervousness.
 But on Sunday morning, when the lights hit and the first notes are sung, something bigger happens.
 Their voices carry more than a melody—they carry hope, innocence, and the courage to share their gifts with the church.